-I am interested in understanding the molecular mechanisms underlying selective neuronal loss in Parkinson’s disease and associated disorders.
-My goal is to identify novel disease targets that could lead to effective therapeutic interventions to improve patient’s life’s.
+I am interested in understanding the molecular mechanisms underlying selective neuronal vulnerability in dementia and neurodegeneration.
+My goal is to identify novel disease targets that could lead to effective therapeutic interventions to improve patients' quality of life.

-I have been developing and implementing a range of high-throughput and deep phenotyping tools including genome-wide CRISPR-Cas9 screens, single-cell lipidomics and single-cell transcriptomics.
-Using these complementary and novel approaches I aim at identifying critical targets for neurodegeneration to expand into future clinical therapeutics.
+- Functional cellular heterogeneity.
+Dissecting neuronal diversity and heterogeneity in neurodegeneration at scale, by developing and implementing a range of high-throughput and deep phenotyping tools including single-cell lipidomics and single-cell transcriptomics.
+By implementing these complementary approaches, I aim at identifying critical targets for neurodegeneration with future clinical applications.

 I am a strong advocate for interdisciplinary and collaborative efforts as the path for innovation and cutting-edge research.
-Please get in touch if you would like to discuss possible collaborations or simply to discuss exciting research ideas.
+Get in touch if you would like to discuss possible collaborations or simply to chat about exciting research ideas!